Exhibit

 Steiner

 Liz Steiner received her MFA in Metal Design from East Carolina University, and her BFA in Jewelry/Metals and Enameling from Kent State University, where she also earned a minor in Geology.
-She has exhibited work both nationally and internationally and curated the international exhibition Hot Under the Collar: A Survey of Contemporary Necklaces.
-Currently, she is an adjunct art instructor at the college level.
-Her work is inspired by rocks, minerals, the movement of water, found objects and ideas of spirituality and meditation.
+Liz is the Marketing Manager for Pocosin Arts School of Fine Crafts.

 RENEE TRIPP